 No "Rogue" Wireless Access:

-By policy of the Dean, only IRT can deploy wireless connectivity in School of Medicine space.
-If you need wireless in a space where we have not yet provided coverage, please submit a HelpSU request.
+By policy of the Dean, only UIT Networking can deploy wireless in School of Medicine space.
+If you need wireless in a School of Medicine space or have inconsistent or access problems, please submit a HelpSU request.
 Do not purchase or install your own access.
 It is also prohibited to use "Internet Connection Sharing" software to make a computer behave like a wireless access point.

-Because wireless networks are inherently less secure than wired, it is important to enable a VPN connection before using wireless connectivity for transmitting any restricted data (PHI, financial information, etc.).
+Because wireless networks are inherently less secure than wired, it is important to enable a VPN connection before using wireless connectivity for transmitting any High Risk Data (PHI, financial information, etc.).

 No Wireless Printers: